 - 2 tsp red chili powder

-- 1 tsp garam masala powder (cardamom, cloves, dalchini, kababchinni, caraway, nutmeg optional, jaiphal optional)
+- 1 tsp garam masala powder (traditional blend of cardamom, cloves, dalchini, kababchinni, caraway; nutmeg optional, Javetri aptional)

 - 1 tsp caraway seeds

-- (Grind the chilies, coriander, and mint to a paste)
+- (Grind green chilies, mint, and coriander into a fine paste)

 - ½ cup fried onions (birista)